 Human risk in cybersecurity is on the rise

 We identified three main reasons that could affect an organization’s human risk profile.

 First, companies are increasingly digital.
 People use multiple devices to do their work from anywhere.
-Earlier, you only needed to secure your offices.
+Years ago, you only needed to secure your offices.
 Now that people work remotely from all around the world, suddenly the number of endpoints you need to protect has increased significantly.

 Second, it’s simple psychology.
-Sometimes people are careless or are curious or simply fall victim to urgency, fear, or other emotions.
+Sometimes people are careless or are curious and fall victim to urgency, fear, or other emotions.
 Errors cannot be completely eradicated.

 Third, for a long time, companies have failed to address the human element of their cybersecurity strategy to build resilience.
-Addressing the human element has been built on policies, creating awareness with less-than-optimal tools and techniques, and has been using fear and punishment to enforce the rules.
+Addressing the human element has been focused on policies and creating awareness with less-than-optimal tools and techniques.
+It has also been implemented using fear and punishment to enforce the rules, which is not effective.

 What is ‘human error’?

 Human error in cybersecurity is an unintentional action or lack of actions that allow a breach, ransomware, or result in some other form of damage, such as transferring a payment to attackers.
 Errors could mean a vast range of actions, such as downloading malware by clicking on a link or attachment or failing to use a strong password.

 Opportunities for human error are almost infinite.
 This is due to complicated work environments, increasing numbers of tools, services, and rules.
 Of course, employees are sometimes also trying to take shortcuts to increase their efficiency.

 Human error could be divided into two categories: skill-based or decision-based errors.